 “The goal from the start was to build a center that focused sharply on the most compelling emerging areas of science for the modern world,” says Vice Chancellor Small.
 “We identified areas of great importance to the future of the country, and also took advantage of strengths we already had.”
 For instance, CUNY’s network of 55 neuroscience laboratories will form a natural relationship with the ASRC.

-The ultimate mission of the ASRC is to foster expansive new research yielding practical benefits for society—scientific as well as economic.
-A stated goal of CUNY’s decade of science expansion is to nurture the commercialization of intellectual property and emerging technologies, thus boosting the city and regional economies.
+The ultimate mission of the ASRC is to foster expansive new research yielding practical benefits for society, including the commercialization of intellectual property and emerging technologies that boost the city and regional economies.
 CUNY research in the flagship initiatives has already begun bearing fruit, and a new office —the CUNY Hub for Innovation and Entrepreneurship, opening soon near the ASRC—will fast-track new technologies out of the laboratory and into the marketplace.

-Cognizant of CUNY’s role in public education, the ASRC’s planners conceived a center whose faculty will provide students from throughout CUNY with opportunities to work with them on cutting-edge research projects.
-Like most high-end research institutions, there will be post-doctoral fellows and graduate students in its labs, but the ASRC will also be a unique resource of enrichment and science literacy for exceptional undergraduates.
+Cognizant of CUNY’s role in public education, the ASRC’s faculty provides students from throughout CUNY with opportunities to work with them on cutting-edge research projects.
+Like most high-end research institutions, the ASRC has post-doctoral fellows and graduate students in its labs, but it also is a unique resource of enrichment and science literacy for exceptional undergraduates.